 “It felt very personal,” she said.
 “It was a really a disparity in care and a dismissal of who these women were.
 It was intolerable to me then and it’s intolerable to me now.”

 Steinbaum became determined to raise awareness about women’s heart health just about the same time the Go Red for Women movement launched in 2004.

 Fifteen years later, Steinbaum continues to advocate for women’s health.
 She credits the movement for raising public awareness about heart disease and stroke, which is the leading cause of death from women.

 Before Go Red for Women, “women really thought of themselves in terms of breast health and gynecological health and they never thought about their heart,” Steinbaum said.

 Studies show women having heart attacks wait more than 30% longer than men from the moment they begin experiencing symptoms to the time they arrive at a hospital and once there, experience a 20% longer wait time than men .

 Steinbaum urges women to say, “I am having a heart attack,” as they seek help at the ER.
 “If they say things like ‘I’m short of breath’ or ‘I’m nauseous,’ they may not be heard or get the help they need,” she said.
 “From the beginning of my career, my passion has been to help empower women with the information they need to advocate for themselves and get the help they need.”

-Steinbaum said tools such as AHA’s Life’s Simple 7, which focus on lifestyle changes to improve heart health, are important for women, because even modest changes can lower risk by as much as 80 %.
+Steinbaum said tools such as AHA’s Life’s Essential 8, which focus on lifestyle changes to improve heart health, are important for women, because even modest changes can lower risk by as much as 80 %.